Ragnar790/OTPverification/README.md

 ## Starting the backend server

 You'll need to have MongoDB installed.

-Type
+In the terminal type this command

 ```bash
 npm run backend
 ```
-to connect to the database and start the server.
+This should connect the app to the database and also start the server.

 The server runs on port 8080.